 EBay to sell StubHub for $4B

-eBay bought StubHub in 2007 for $310 million
+EBay bought StubHub in 2007 for $310 million

 Ebay has agreed to sell its online ticket marketplace StubHub to Geneva, Switzerland-based Viagogo Entertainment for $4.05 billion in cash.
 Shares rallied on the news.